-With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attributions 4.0 Australia (creativecommons.org/licences/by/3.0/au) licence.
+With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attributions 4.0 International (creativecommons.org/licenses/by/4.0/) licence.

-The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 4.0 AU licence (creativecommons. org/licences/by/3.0/au/legalcode).
+The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 4.0 International licence (https://creativecommons.org/licenses/by/4.0/legalcode).